sriramk146/Pisang-Image-Classification/README.md

 # Pisang-Image-Identification
-Pisang (Banana) is a fruit across world, Lite CNN model was developed for Pisang classification.
+Pisang (Banana) is a fruit consumed by people across the world, Lite CNN model was developed for Pisang classification.